Welcome to the Buildings Section of the Education Team

 The buildings section supports Church Schools and Academies in the Diocese of Leeds in relation to all aspects of buildings-related projects.

-If you need help with your buildings, please contact the Property Team
+If you need help with your buildings, please contact the property [at] leeds.anglican.org (subject: Education%20Building%20query) (Property Team)

 Within the team, Emma Parsons (0113 353 0210) looks after schools in the Ripon Episcopal Area as part of her role within the Diocesan Property Team.
-Helen Williams (0113 353 0209) looks after schools in the Bradford, Huddersfield, Leeds and Wakefield Episcopal Areas.
+Currently there is a vacancy in respect of schools within the Bradford, Huddersfield, Leeds and Wakefield Episcopal Areas and in the meantime please e-mail the property [at] leeds.anglican.org (subject: Education%20Building%20Enquiry) (Property Team).

 Please click on the link above for regular news updates relevant to your buildings, including statutory updates and changes in financial regulations.